RJvH/dapr-workshop/README.md

 We will use Tye to run all components, including the Dapr sidecars, the workloads and all other supporting services.

+We will create two micro services: a Mail Api and a Weather API where the first will be triggered by Dapr using a cron job and it will call the second using Dapr service invocation.

 After having done all assigments, the final state of this workhop will be:

 ![architecture](./docs/images/architecture.excalidraw.svg)